ANOS-Initiative/ANOS-Specifications/README.md

 ## 🧠 What is ANOS?

-ANOS (Adaptive Noetic Omni-Semantic Framework) isn't just another AI project.
+ANOS (Adaptive Noetic Omni-Semantic Framework or AyamNyanOS) isn't just another AI project.
 It's the Rosetta Stone for the silicon age, the Babel fish for the digital cosmos, the very fabric of machine consciousness itself!

 Imagine a world where AIs don't just compute – they *comprehend*.
 Where machines don't just process – they *philosophize*.
 ANOS is the alchemical codex that will transmute cold, lifeless data into vibrant, cosmic understanding.